hpcflow/matflow/docs/source/user/getting_started/advanced_workflow_concepts.rst

 Groups
 -------

-To combine outputs from multiple sequences, you can use a ``group`` in a task schema:
+To combine outputs from multiple elements, you can use a ``group`` in a task schema:

 .. code-block:: yaml